-One day in Bergamo – city we have already been to a couple of years ago.
-Walking in familiar streets, walking up to Citta Alta, enjoying peacefulness of this small and medieval city.
+One day in Bergamo, a city we have already been to a couple of years ago.
+Walking on familiar streets, going up to Citta Alta, enjoying peacefulness of this small and medieval city.
 Two days in busy and stylish Milan.
 Walking around, visiting famous and spectacular Duomo.
-Longing for Asian atmosphere, wandering around in China Town.
+Longing for Asian atmosphere and wandering around in China Town.
 And now for more than a week – living with Italian family.

-Eating is important for Italians
+Eating is Important for Italians

-Long pasta, short pasta, round pasta, thin pasta, thick pasta, grey pasta, white pasta, pasta with tomatoe sauce, pasta with cheese sauce, pasta made from potatoes, pasta in salad, pasta in soup, pasta in stew… Different pasta for different life situations, haha.
+Long pasta, short pasta, round pasta, thin pasta, thick pasta, grey pasta, white pasta, pasta with tomato sauce, pasta with cheese sauce, pasta made from potatoes, pasta in salad, pasta in soup, pasta in stew… Different pasta for different life situations, haha.
 And in different kind of sauces.
 Many regions and even cities have their own pasta.

 Have you been to Italy?
 What are your thoughts about Italy and Italians?

 Una is a traveler and travel blogger from Latvia.
 Apart from traveling and exploring new places she loves to read books.
 And she adores cats.
 Together with Kaspars they have been traveling – volunteering – working abroad since October 2013.
 WeAreFromLatvia.com is where she shares her travel experiences.